 Memorable Manitobans: Madeleine Bernier (1920-2017)

 Born at St. Boniface on 6 February 1920, daughter of Alexandre Bernier and Emma Louise Flanagan (1895-1985), she attended St. Joseph’s Academy then worked for the federal Department of National Revenue.
 She later worked as a journalist and assistant editor of the Women’s Page of the Winnipeg Free Press followed by 15 years as a journalist and music critic of the Winnipeg Tribune.
 She also wrote live radio dramas in French for Radio-Canada.
 She was the first woman to serve as a board member of the Winnipeg Press Club, and was an active member of the Catholic church and volunteer at Agape Table.
+She was a committee member of the Manitoba Centennial Corporation.
 She died at Winnipeg on 11 May 2017 and was buried in the St. Mary’s Cemetery.

 Obituary [Emma Louise Bernier], Winnipeg Free Press, 11 July 1985, page 54.